Arkansas Lottery Commission

 Mark Scott, Bentonville

 Scott has more than 20 years in marketing and communications experience in Arkansas, beginning as a journalist for The Courier in Russellville and The Morning News of Northwest Arkansas.
-He served on the communications team of Gov. Mike Huckabee before beginning a career in higher education communications at Hendrix College in Conway and Northwest Arkansas Community College in Bentonville.
+He served on the communications team of Governor Mike Huckabee before beginning a career in higher education communications at Hendrix College in Conway and Northwest Arkansas Community College in Bentonville.
 He is currently public relations manager for Sam’s Club.
 This appointment by Senator Michael Lamoureux expires April 1, 2019.

 Arkansas Scholarship Lottery Staff: